Our Team

 Jacqueline Foody, B.S.

-Jacqueline is a Ph.D. student in biomedical engineering studying knee biomechanics, particularly the mechanisms associated with ACL injuries.
+Jacqueline is a Ph.D. candidate in biomedical engineering studying knee biomechanics, particularly the mechanisms associated with ACL injuries.
 She is investigating the dynamic and morphological factors associated with increased risk for non-contact ACL rupture.

 mailto:jacqueline.foody@duke.edu